The idea behind solar water heaters is pretty simple: Sunshine that hits water in black tubes or surfaces gets hot.

 How does solar water heating work?

 Solar water heating systems use solar collectors to collect heat from the sun.
 These collectors are fitted to the roof, ideally, where they receive the most sunshine.
-Alternatively, you can mount your solar collectors on the ground or a South-facing wall.
+Alternatively, you can mount your solar collectors on the ground or on a South-facing wall.
 The collectors then transmit the sun’s heat to the water.

 Solar thermal collectors come in two types: